 Algebra Word Wall

-The first one I updated was this Algebra Word Wall.
-It now has a link to this virtual algebra word wall included in the file.
-When you click on one of the images, a larger image comes up.
-This is how all of these new virtual math word walls work:
+The first one I updated was the Algebra Word Wall.
+As with all of the digital word walls, when you click on one of the images, a larger image pops up.

 Geometry Word Wall

-I wanted to make the digital versions visually appealing to students (read: it is entirely too easy to become completely obsessed with making your virtual classroom perfect) so that they'd be spaces students want to visit, if even just in cyberspace.
-Here is a screenshot of the digital update to the Geometry Word Wall:
+I wanted to make the digital versions visually appealing to students so that they'd be spaces students want to visit, if even just in cyberspace.
+Here is a screenshot of the digital Geometry Word Wall:

 Algebra 2 Word Wall